learn-co-curriculum/python-p3-crud-with-sqlalchemy/README.md

 ## Learning Goals

-- Use an external library to simplify tasks from ORM and Advanced ORM.
+- Use an external library to simplify tasks from earlier ORM lessons.
 - Use SQLAlchemy to create, read, update and delete records in a SQL database.

 ***